mikerapa/FolderWatcher/README.md

 # Folder Watcher

 ## Overview
 FolderWatcher is a Go library for tracking file events in specified folders.
+If you are looking for a command line application for tracking file changes, see https://github.com/mikerapa/GoFileWatcher.

 Supported file events
 - Add - creation of a new file in a watched folder